bodhi-project/spirit-and-nature/content/aikyas-short-life-story.md

 However, this is much more than a conservation project; it is also about leadership and addressing the most urgent crises of today.
 After observing lions for a long time, she decided to set up her White Lion Leadership Academy.
 Here she started to train people in the thirteen laws of LionHearted leadership, which are based on nature’s laws.

 It is very easy for us in Auroville to relate to these because of the links with the Integral Yoga.
 The thirteen laws are related to the fact that you must go deep into yourself to discover your purpose and what you must become and stand for.
+In 2017 I participated in the Online LionHearted Practitioner Training.

 # One United Roar